MikeyBeez/SimpleAgent2/README.md

 # SimpleAgent2: A Chatbot That Remembers, Learns, and Uses Skills
-*(This branch is not working currently.
+*(This branch is minimally working currently.
 It's a giant refactoring with a lot of new bells and whistles.
 Be patient and help if you can.)*

 This chatbot is like a friend you can talk to and ask questions.
 It's built with some cool AI technology, and it can: